omarvsoft/new-architecture-mock-up/config-server/README.md

 configserver-mock-up-0.1.0-SNAPSHOT.jar
 ```

-RUN in your IDE
+**IDE configuration**

 ![IDEnvironmet](src/main/doc/images/IDEnvironmet.png)

-> The SECRET prefix is important because that reflect that the variable will be provided by the Kubernetes SECRETS mechanism
+> The SECRET prefix is important because that reflect that the variable will be provided by the Kubernetes SECRETS mechanism. <br> Avoid replacing these values for text plain in the application.yml instead of that, you should set your environment as shown above